John-Abbott-College/SN1-Notes/Practice_questions/07_Practice_Loops.md

 $$
 <img src="Practice_questions/images_exos/7_5.png"/>

-b)  Create a function taking as input parameter `N` and and prints the value returned by $f(x)$ for x = 0, 1, 2, 3, 4, .... , N-1
+​	b)  Write a function taking as input parameter `N` and and prints the value returned by f(x) for x = 0, 1, 2, 3, 4, .... , N-1

 ​	c) Use your function to evaluate this limit numerically with: N = 100, N =1000.
 Is the solution converging to a number?
 What is this number?

 2. Consider the following series of terms : a_0, a_1, a_2, .... , a_n where each term a_i is evaluated using the previous term $a_{i-1}$ following this relationship:

    <img src="Practice_questions/images_exos/7_6.png"/>

    Starting $a_0 = 1$, create a function which takes as input parameter `n` and evaluates the $a_n$ -th term.

+3. When a metal rod is heated, its length increases due to thermal expansion.
+The expansion is  proportional to both the original length and the temperature increase.

+   **Task**: A metal rod starts with a length of 5 meters at 0°C. For every 50°C increase in temperature, its length increases by 0.01 meters.
+Print the new length of the rod after heating it in intervals of 50°C up to 250°C.

+**`break` and `continue` statements**

+1. Create a for loop that calculates and prints the cumulative sum of integers from 1 to 100.
+If the sum becomes divisible by 500, print a special message and break the loop.

+2. Write a for loop that checks numbers from 1 to 100, but only prints a number if it is both odd and divisible by 9.
+Exit the loop when the number 81 is reached.